Walfhand/QuickApi/README.md

 ### Step 4: Register the Message Service

+If you're using MediatR integration (configured via `options.AddMediatR()`), you can skip this step.

-Register your `MessageService` implementation in the `Program.cs` file:
+For custom CQRS implementations, register your `MessageService` implementation in the `Program.cs` file:

 ```csharp
 builder.Services.AddScoped<IMessage, MessageService>();